 No, we’re pretty sure that you’re going to hell, we just wanted you to have a nice trip while getting there.

 Something else that irritates me are these Hollywood types that think they can influence our lives because they endorse some product or some Liberal outlook.
-Somehow, we’re supposed to look up to them because they can memorize a script, repeat it back, it's written by someone else, concerning people that never existed.
+Somehow, we’re supposed to look up to them because they can memorize a script, repeat it back.
+It's written by someone else, concerning people that never existed.
+Probably.

 They too, can probably not resist telling you to….